Leaders-Network/FCT-DCIP-FRONTEND/TYPE_IMPROVEMENTS_SUMMARY.md

 ## Overview

-This document summarizes the TypeScript type analysis for the broker admin module in the FCT-DCIP-FRONTEND project.
+This document summarizes the TypeScript type analysis for the broker admin module in the Builders-Liability-AMMC-FRONTEND project.
 All files have been analyzed and verified to have **zero TypeScript compilation errors**.

 ## Analysis Scope